konstantinosy/css-reactive-flex/README.md

   * Adaptive cards

 * Accessibility
-  * Passes WCAG AAA for colors:)
+  * Passes WCAG AAA for colors :).
-  * Semantics were used along with back to top links
+  * Semantics are used along with alt= wherever possible.